LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 Before we learn to find the factors of numbers, we will often just "try" numbers until we get the greatest common divisor.
-This sort of trial process can take place in a loop, where we start at 1 and end at min(a, b)?
+This sort of trial process can take place in a loop, where we start at 1 and end at min(a, b).
 Why the minimum?
-Well, we know that none of the values after the minimum can divide both a and b (in integer division) because either a / b = 0 or b / a = 0, if a != b.
+We know that none of the values after the minimum can divide both a and b (in integer division), because no larger number can divide a smaller positive number.
+The smaller number would be the (non-zero) remainder.

-You can verify this by picking any two different values of a and b.
-For example 810/729 > 0 and 729/810 = 0.

-Without further ado, let's take a look at a basic version of GCD:
+Now take a look at a basic version of GCD:

 .. literalinclude:: ../examples/g_c_d_basic.cs
    :start-after: chunk-gcd-begin